tftf10/stairstringers/index.md

 For feedback or support please contact me at framingcalc@gmail.com.
 If you like the app please leave a review / rating.

 ## Input values
 Enter values in decimal or imperial format, an apostrophe suffix denotes feet.
-Examples of valid inputs: 5.5, 5', 5.5'6 3/16 etc.
+Examples of valid inputs:
+* 5.5
+* 5'
+* 5.5'6 3/16
+* 5' 6.5

 ## Input fields
 **RO rise -** the total rise of the stairs, can be used to find landing height